How to Become a Monk

 About the above painting

 Satguru Sivaya Subramuniyaswami (1927-2001) and all the swamis, yogis and sadhakas have been captured in this Rajput-style painting by Vedasmriti Devi.
 The artist beautifully captured the monks at our Kauai monastery.
-We are all seated beneath the giant, 70-year-old banyan tree that stands just in front of our temple, listening attentively to the wisdom of our spiritual heritage.
+We are all seated beneath the giant, 90-year-old banyan tree that stands just in front of our temple, listening attentively to the wisdom of our spiritual heritage.
 And, yes, we dress and work in Sri Lankan style handwoven cotton robes.
 Behind is the natural Nani Kaua pond and waterfall, among the most beautiful on the islands.
-Our cows and parrots, tropical plants, flowers and lotus ponds all share this special paradise.
+Our cows, tropical plants, flowers and lotus ponds all share this special paradise.
 Aum Namasivaya!